Status : Active

 Every company is “doing AI.”
 Most of them are doing it wrong.

 Adoption is adding a chatbot to your website.
 Buying enterprise seats for an LLM.
 Sending your team to a prompt engineering workshop.
-It looks like progress.
-It isn’t.
+It looks like progress, but nothing about how the business runs has actually changed.

 The companies that understand this distinction in the next 12–18 months will have a structural advantage.
 The ones that don’t will wonder what happened.

-See all the workNot because the AI is smarter than the analysts — because the system I built knows what to look for.
+The AI isn’t smarter than the analysts.
+The system I built knows what to look for.

 Assess.
 Build.
 Embed.